a pop-up monastery for non-monastics

 Following that first retreat, Heart of Wisdom went deep in a year of formation: studying monasticism in the Christian tradition and responding to increasing numbers of diverse people from all walks of life who long for a way to deepen their individual spiritual practices, be committed to a practicing community, discern making temporary and lifelong vows to a community.

-In the years since, Heart of Wisdom continued to gather in diverse community going deep on retreats which offered spiritual practices to sustain people in faith and action in the world including collaborative offerings with spiritual co-conspirators whose presence and gifts are in alignment with Heart of Wisdom’s path.
+In the years since, Heart of Wisdom gathered in diverse community going deep on retreats.
+These offered spiritual practices to sustain people in faith and action in the world including collaborative offerings with spiritual co-conspirators whose presence and gifts are in alignment with Heart of Wisdom’s path.

 Photo: Redwood grove in Mill Valley, CA